 - In the Properties window, you will see the Configure For drop-down menu, where you will find different Microsoft Windows versions.

 - Now select Windows 10 if you are running on the Windows 10 version.
-In contrast, you must select Windows 11 if you are on that version.
+In contrast, you have to select Windows 11 if you are on that version.

 - After that, click on the OK button and restart your computer and check if the issue is still there or not.